comicome/api_pacman_symfony/README.md

 1 - Git clone the repo https://github.com/comicome/api_pacman_symfony

+2 - Create a database call pacman and import the file data.sql

-2 - Open terminal
+3 - Open terminal

-3 - cd to the location of the project
+4 - cd to the location of the project

-4 - cd symfony
+5 - cd symfony

-5 - Install the depencies with composer install
+6 - Install the depencies with composer install

-6 - php bin/console server:run
+7 - php bin/console server:run